-This wildlife reserve is so unpopular, even the most Sri Lankan scratching their heads and think of where about this national park is if someone asks the direction for this national park.
-Even though it has a large number of animals occurring throughout the year, especially the will elephants the park is one of the least visited national parks in Sri Lanka.
 This national park is situated in the remote area of Ampara in the Monaragala district.
-Ampara is not a popular tourist gathering area in Sri Lanka and therefore it is not included as a place of visit in most Sri Lanka road trips, therefore most tourists are making on their way to Ampara.
-And also tourists do not tend to make a special visit to Amapara due to the Galoya national park because there are a large number of alternative places such as Yala national park, Udawalawe national park, Wilpattu that are more convenient to reach during their Sri Lanka tour.
+Ampara is not a popular tourist gathering area in Sri Lanka and therefore, it is not included as a place of visit in most Sri Lanka road trips, therefore most tourists are making on their way to Ampara.
+And also tourists do not tend to make a special visit to Ampara due to the Galoya national park because there are a large number of alternative places such as Yala national park, Udawalawe national park, Wilpattu that are more convenient to reach during their Sri Lanka trip.

 Visitors to Gal Oya national park have the opportunity to see some stunning scenic pictures while enjoying the wildlife at Gal Oya national park.
 The main contributor to the beautiful surrounding of Gal Oya national park is Senanayake Samudra; it is surrounded by rugged terrain dominated by mountains and evergreen dry-zone forest.